Blog

 • Traumatic brain injuries requiring skilled observation, medication management, and cognitive support

-• Pediatric injuries — in the rare cases where a federal employee's minor dependent requires in-home pediatric nursing under special circumstances related to a FECA claim, our pediatric nursing capability is available
+• Pediatric injuries — in cases where a federal employee's dependent requires in-home pediatric nursing under special FECA circumstances, our pediatric nursing capability is available

-Every case is unique, and OWCP evaluates medical necessity on an individual basis.
-If you are unsure whether your specific situation qualifies for home health services under FECA, BrightStar Care's intake team can help you review the authorization requirements and work with your treating physician to prepare the documentation OWCP requires.
+Every case is unique.
+OWCP evaluates medical necessity on an individual basis.
+If you are unsure whether your situation qualifies for home health services under FECA, BrightStar Care's intake team can help you review the authorization requirements and work with your treating physician to prepare the documentation OWCP requires.

 Local Hospital and Discharge Partnerships in the SW Fort Worth and Burleson Area

 BrightStar Care of Burleson works closely with discharge planners and case managers at the major medical facilities serving our community.
-Injured federal workers in the Rendon, Hidden Creek, and Summer Creek areas frequently receive acute care at:
+Injured federal workers in the Rendon, Hidden Creek, Summer Creek, and surrounding areas frequently receive acute care at the following hospitals and facilities:

 • AdventHealth Burleson — Serving the immediate Burleson community, AdventHealth Burleson patients transitioning to home recovery benefit from our same-day intake response when discharge coordination begins promptly.

-• Texas Health Harris Methodist Hospital Southwest — A major regional facility serving SW Fort Worth, Harris Methodist Southwest has a robust discharge planning department familiar with federal workers' compensation cases.
+• Texas Health Harris Methodist Hospital Southwest — A major regional facility serving SW Fort Worth, this hospital has a robust discharge planning department familiar with federal workers' compensation cases.
 Our team communicates directly with their case management staff.
+Texas Health also operates Texas Health Neighborhood Care & Wellness Burleson, a 53,000 sq ft outpatient facility serving the Burleson, Joshua, and Crowley communities.

 • Baylor Scott & White Medical Center Hillcrest — For patients who have received specialized surgical or trauma care at Baylor Scott & White, we ensure continuity of clinical care plans during the hospital-to-home transition.